-- ALWAYS put the cap back on!
+- ALWAYS put the lid back on!
 Spilt bubbles are sad bubbles.

-- Foam isn’t good for bubbles. so never shake a bottle of bubbles and try to get a 'clean' foam-free dip with whatever wand you're using.
+- Foam isn’t good for bubbles. so never shake a bottle of bubbles.
+Try to get a 'clean' foam-free dip with whatever wand you're using.

 - Remember - anything that isn't wet will pop the bubble.

-- For little bubbles, hold the wand close to your lips.
+- For smaller bubbles, hold the wand close to your lips and blow fast.
 For bigger bubbles hold it father away and blow slower.

-- Experiment with a regular drinking straw with your wand - use the straw to MAKE the bubble and the wand to HOLD the bubble.
+- Experiment using a regular drinking straw with your wand - use the straw to MAKE the bubble and the wand to HOLD the bubble.
 See if you can add more bubbles to create different shapes.
 Just remember not to suck!

 - Even if you don’t have any bubble toys, you can still have great fun!
 Use the recipe above to make some juice, and then see what you can find in the house to make some bubbles.
 Try a coat hanger, or the inside tube from a kitchen roll.
 Best of all, try your hands - dip them in your bubble juice, make an "o" shape with your thumb and first finger, and blow.
 This way you can touch the bubble yourself without it popping!